About Me

 Back to the crazy.
 I like to write.
 Writing helps me to make sense of the crazy.
 It helps me to accept that part of me that refuses to be rational no matter what the other 93% of me might think.
 And to be quite honest, I think it is the crazy that fuels my creativity.
 So I’ve learned to live with it.
 Presumably, so has my husband because we are still together after all these years.
 Again, I’m not disclosing.

 I’ve been writing all my life.
 It’s taken many forms.
 Why I thought I could write an entire novel, I could never quite understand.
 But the crazy got a hold of me and I did it.
-And I’m doing it again.
+And I’ve done it again and again.

 I thought my first would also be my last, but before I knew it, I was working on the sequel.
 Golly.
-Plus, I have a number of other books I am compiling from short stories I’ve written and also poetry.
+I had a number of other books I planned on compiling from short stories I’ve written.
+Published!
 Keeps me very busy.

 I have a lot of words inside of me just waiting to get out.
 It’s a joy and a burden.
 Well, actually, mostly it’s a joy.